jiezhao6/CECP/README.md

 # CECP
-This is the source code for CECP, "Charge Prediction by Constitutive Elements Matching of Crimes", which has been accepted by IJCAI-2022.
+The source code and Appendix of our work "Charge Prediction by Constitutive Elements Matching of Crimes", IJCAI 2022. [https://www.ijcai.org/proceedings/2022/627](https://www.ijcai.org/proceedings/2022/627)

 <br>